Williams v. Mississippi: Aftermath

 Other southern states created new constitutions with provisions similar to those of Mississippi's through 1908, effectively disenfranchising hundreds of thousands of blacks and tens of thousands of poor whites for decades.

 Although some northern Congressmen proposed reducing southern states' apportionment of seats in the House of Representatives to reflect the numbers of African Americans who were disenfranchised, no action was passed.
 With one-party rule, white Southern Democrats had a powerful voting bloc which they exercised for decades, for instance, to reject any Federal legislation against lynching.
 (See Section Two of the 14th Amendment.)

 The Supreme Court indirectly overturned one aspect of this decision in Guinn v.
 United States in 1915 where it held that the use of grandfather clauses to enable whites to avoid the literacy tests used to exclude blacks was unconstitutional.
 In 2023 the Supreme Court refused to consider reviewing the felonies, in a case arguing that their perpetuation and continued enforcement under the Mississippi Constitution was still tainted by an original intent to disproportionately disenfranchise African-American Mississippians.
-Justice Ketanji Jackson, in dissent, argued that 'mere time cannot insulate from constitutional challenge a law that was invidious from its inception'.
+Justice Ketanji Brown Jackson, in dissent, argued that 'mere time cannot insulate from constitutional challenge a law that was invidious from its inception'.